botpress/readme/reference/Botpress API/botpress-api-documentation.md

 #### Forbidden

 ```
- {  "type": "Forbidden",  "description": "The requested action can't be peform by this resource.",  "status": 403}
+ {  "type": "Forbidden",  "description": "The requested action can't be perform by this resource.",  "status": 403}
 ```

 #### Payload Too Large